 The world is starting to look towards a vital global goal: net-zero.
 According to climate science it is essential that we meet this target by 2050 if we are to give ourselves a chance of limiting global warming and avoiding the most catastrophic impacts of climate change.
-To reach this goal, emissions must be reduced by 7.6% globally every year between 2020 and 2030.
+The IPCC’s latest report on Mitigation of Climate Change claims emissions must peak by 2025 to limit global warming and reduce by 43% by 2030, if we are to reach net-zero by 2050.

 We must remain focused while the window of opportunity to achieve net-zero it still open.
 It is possible to achieve our target and make our businesses more resilient.
 The Covid-19 pandemic provided an opportunity to reassess our ways of working and gave proof that collective action in the face of unprecedented challenge is possible.

-Last year, a huge number of net-zero targets were announced as part of the UN’s Race to Zero campaign.
-However, what does net-zero really mean for an organisation and what does a robust and successful strategy for reaching net-zero look like?
+Since 2020, a huge number of net-zero targets have been announced as part of the UN’s Race to Zero campaign.
+As we look ahead to COP27 and the growing need for climate action, what does net-zero really mean for an organisation and what does a robust and successful strategy for reaching net-zero look like?

 What does net-zero mean?